liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 7. Click *Finish*.

 Your plugins are imported!
 Now skip to the end of this section to verify that they were configured correctly as Liferay IDE projects.
-Wwe'll talk about a different import scenario next; importing existing eclipse projects into Liferay IDE.
+We'll talk about a different import scenario next; importing existing eclipse projects into Liferay IDE.